goauthentik/authentik/website/developer-docs/hackathon/index.md

 Use the [Hackathon 2023 Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSc10MiK4li-SIY8SidhwFEwFbDcna-fio1xFY2nmimqXPPvLA/viewform) to let us know that you'll join us!

->If you know what you and/or your team want to work on, you can open an [Issue](https://github.com/goauthentik/authentik/issues) at any time (why not now?) and add the `hackathon` label.
+> If you know what you and/or your team want to work on, you can open an [Issue](https://github.com/goauthentik/authentik/issues) using our template for all hackathon Issues at any time (why not now?) and add the `hackathon` label.
 Then, when you register, enter the Issue number that you opened on your registration form.
 This way, on Kickoff Day we can easily match particpants with their Issue of interest.

 ## Agenda